 If we accept that the assumption that more than the client’s current best is needed, our role becomes clear.
 We can start seeing it as part of our commitment to our clients to help figure out what they need to do better, try harder, and be more motivated to change, and to help them get it.
 What they need may be skills, encouragement, or a change in the contingencies of reinforcement in their environments.
 As DBT therapists, we build the bridge between people who are doing their best (and still suffering) and what it will take to make change happen.

-Vibh Forsythe Cox, PhD, serves as the Training and Development specialist for Behavioral Tech, LLC (BTECH), the training organization founded by treatment developer, Dr. Marsha Linehan.
+Vibh Forsythe Cox, PhD, serves as the Training and Development specialist for Behavioral Tech Institute (BTECH), the training organization founded by treatment developer, Dr. Marsha Linehan.
 She serves on the team that creates content for BTECH’s training offerings, including the newly released Online Comprehensive Training in DBT.
 She provides consultation to newly forming DBT teams within the online learning platform.
 She works as a therapist at Cadence Child and Adolescent therapy, a DBT-Linehan Board certified DBT program in Kirkland, Washington.
 There, she provides DBT and other evidence-based treatments for teens and adults with emotion regulation difficulties.
 Dr. Forsythe Cox earned her PhD in Clinical Psychology at The Ohio State University, where her research focused on characteristics of Borderline Personality Disorder and interpersonal emotion regulation.
 During her time at The Ohio State University, Dr. Forsythe Cox participated in specialized training in DBT, and assisted the Director of the DBT program by providing supervision and consultation to new trainees.
 She was also the 2012 recipient of the Psychology Department’s Meritorious Teaching Award.
 Dr. Forsythe Cox has experience providing DBT in a variety of settings, including university-based research, inpatient and outpatient hospitals, forensics, and private practice facilities.
 She is a Clinical Instructor in the Department of Psychology at the University of Washington, where she provides individual and group supervision to doctoral psychology students in the Behavioral Research and Therapy Clinics (BRTC).
 Dr. Forsythe Cox has also been an invited speaker at high schools, community colleges, and the University of Washington.
 Dr. Forsythe Cox is licensed as a Psychologist in the state of Washington.